apache/tvm-rfcs/rfcs/0025-add-pytorch-tvm.md

 To help boost model performance and enhance TVM adoption for machine learning practitioners who often use PyTorch, `PyTorchTVM` is proposed for seamless integration for TVM in TorchScript, and its workflow is demonstrated as follows:
 1. convert a torchscript module to tvm graph
 2. Optimize and compile the TVM graph with auto-tuning
-3. export well-tuned tvm graph as a pytorch op
+3. Export and embed the optimized TVM module as a PyTorch custom op
 4. torch jit trace the tvm pytorch op with other pytorch modules, then save/load/serve as normal pytorch model